 For remote workers, you may consider recording training sessions to facilitate employee onboarding.

-Check out this great guide on how to use video for internal comms, including video for training purposes.
+Check out this great guide on how to use video for internal communications, including video for training purposes.

-Measure, measure and keep measuring!
+Measure, measure, and measure some more!
 We can’t emphasize this point enough.
-This is one of the most important employee engagement best practices to adopt in 2019.If you aren’t quantifying your employee engagement, how will you ever know if employees are actually engaged?
-Click To Tweet
+This is one of the most important employee engagement best practices to adopt, and internal emailing tracking can help.

-Mettler Toledo, an Electrical/Electronic Manufacturing company, uses ContactMonkey to measure employee engagement.
-Using targeted insights from their newsletters, they were able to identify which employee segments were not opening newsletters and adjust their strategies accordingly.
-In this case, they were able to change the time their newsletters were sent, which resulted in a 33% increase in open-rates in the disengaged segment.
+Mettler Toledo, a manufacturing company, uses ContactMonkey to measure employee engagement.
+Using targeted insights from their employee newsletters, their internal communicators were able to identify which employee segments were not opening newsletters and adjust their strategies accordingly.
+In this case, they were able to change the time their newsletters were sent, which resulted in a 33% increase in open rates in the disengaged segment.

-If you’re confused on where to start when it comes to measuring the success of your employee engagement programs, you should try ContactMonkey for measuring the success of your newsletters.
+If you’re confused on where to start when it comes to measuring the success of your employee engagement programs, give ContactMonkey a try!

 An employee engagement event centered around health and wellness can be great for improving employees’ morale and workplace productivity.

-When thinking about how to engage employees or making a list of employee activity ideas, be sure to think outside the box.
+When thinking about how to interact with employees or making a list of employee engagement ideas, don’t be afraid to think outside the box.

-Instead of a games night or a holiday party, how about hosting a fun awards ceremony instead?
+Instead of a games night or a holiday party, how about hosting a fun awards ceremony?

-It’s a great way to showcase to employees that you appreciate the work that they do.
-And it doesn’t necessarily have to be high budget!
+It’s a great way to showcase to employees that you appreciate the work that they do, and it doesn’t have to be high budget!

 According to Response, it can be as simple as rewarding employees on a Friday afternoon.
-Or coming up with fun awards such as “Most Creative Employee of the Year,” the “One with the Messiest Desk” or “Most Organized Employee,” etc.
+Or coming up with fun awards such as “Most Creative Employee of the Year,” or “Most Organized Employee.”

 You can even spice it up and celebrate the winners in your newsletter, making your awards extra coveted.
-Everyone likes getting recognition!
-Consequently, your newsletter are a great avenue to encourage employee engagement!
+Everyone likes getting recognition and feedback!
+Consequently, your internal newsletters are a great avenue to encourage employee engagement.